SophieMcGee/donegalexplorers/README.md

 This integration not only enhances the site's interactivity but also encourages users to become part of a wider community of explorers, connecting through platforms like Facebook, Instagram, and Twitter.
 These links play a key role in building the social presence of Donegal Explorers, fostering engagement beyond the website.

 ### Accessibility
-The project is designed to be accessible to all users by:
+Ensuring accessibility was a key goal throughout development.
+The project adheres to WCAG standards to make the platform usable by a wide range of users, including those with disabilities.
+Key features include:

-- **Semantic HTML**: Elements such as `<header>`, `<nav>`, and `<footer>` help assistive technologies navigate the page.
+- **Semantic HTML**: Elements such as `<header>`, `<nav>`, and `<footer>` were used to structure content logically, improving navigation for users relying on screen readers.
-- **ARIA Labels**: Interactive elements, such as buttons, form inputs, and links, use `aria-label` to provide clear descriptions for users relying on screen readers.
+- **ARIA Labels**: Interactive components, such as buttons and links, are accompanied by descriptive ARIA labels to ensure users with assistive technologies can easily interact with the platform.
-- **Keyboard Navigation**: Interactive components (forms, buttons, and dropdowns) can be navigated using only the keyboard.
+- **Keyboard Navigation**: The site is fully navigable via keyboard, allowing users to tab through forms, buttons, and links without needing a mouse.

 ## Page-Specific Features

 ### Home Page Features

 - **Hero Section**: The hero section greets users with a large banner image showcasing the beauty of Donegal and a prominent call-to-action message encouraging users to explore family adventures.
 A clear and accessible "Sign Up" button immediately directs users to create an account and start participating in events.
 This section is designed to be fully responsive, adapting to different screen sizes using Bootstrap's responsive classes and custom CSS, ensuring the layout remains visually appealing and easy to interact with on all devices.
+User stories, like "As a new user, I want to quickly understand what Donegal Explorers offers," were used to inform this design.

 ![Hero Section](docs/readme_images/hero-section.png)

 - **Welcome Section**: The welcome section introduces Donegal Explorers to users, providing an overview of what the platform offers, including event browsing, saving events, and family activities in Donegal.
-The layout uses Bootstrap to ensure proper spacing and alignment, with text centered for optimal readability on both small and large screens.
+It uses Bootstrap’s grid system to align text centrally, making it visually appealing and easy to read on all screen sizes.
+This section acts as a key narrative element, guiding new users through the site’s purpose and encouraging further exploration.

 - **Features Section: Event Interactions**: Below the welcome section, users are presented with three interactive cards that serve as quick links to the main features of the website: